 In the briefest of explanations: We have a propensity to resist a challenge. we respond to “could you do otherwise” we can even generate such challenges ourselves.
 The challenges change our behaviour – that has both predictable and unpredictable consequences.
 This leads to us having a history of being able to do otherwise and the abstract concept of free will.
 We each have history of decisions that do not seem predetermined.

-Following the success with Free Will, I turned my attention to Consciousness.
+Consciousness. following the success with free will, I turned my attention to consciousness.
 I now have a blueprint for a conscious computer, with novel hardware and unique programming methods.
-For commercial reasons, details are con
+This is now a spinout company Conscious Creatures Ltd